caente/caente.github.com/_posts/2016-06-17-practical-typeclasses.md

 Inspired by [Strategic Scala Style: Designing Datatypes](http://www.lihaoyi.com/post/StrategicScalaStyleDesigningDatatypes.html), I'll be using _datatype_ when referring to instances of classes and other data-like types, and _type_ for generic types like `T`.

+You are also interested in a more generic way of programming in Scala.
+If you are more comfortable with the OOP aspect of the language and want it to keep it that way, then perhaps this piece won't make a lot of sense to you, nevertheless I would recommend to watch Tony Morris talk linked in the [References](#references) section.
+I wouldn't recommend to blindly follow those advices, but there are a lot of good ideas there, and this piece is supposed to help to those interested in follow the main one: Use type parameters as much as possible.

 # Motivation